Barbara Carle: Creative works

 Tangible Remains/Toccare quello che resta Ghenomena Edizioni, May 2009.

 New Life/ Nuova vita, Gradiva Publications, SUNY at Stony Brook, New York, May 2006 (Poetry and prose).
 This book was selected in the Recommended Reading section in Chelsea 82/83 2007 : 292–293.

-Don't Waste My Beauty/ Non guastare la mia bellezza (bilingual collection of Poetry), Caramanica (Italy), July 2006, (National Frascati Prize, Foreign Section “Italo Alighiero Chiusano,” 2000), pp. 104.
+Don't Waste My Beauty/ Non guastare la mia bellezza (bilingual collection of Poetry), Caramanica (Italy), July 2006, National Frascati Prize, Foreign Section “Italo Alighiero Chiusano,” 2000, pp. 104.

+About Vestigia (Caramanica, 2023)

+This bilingual book includes a selection of poems published in various American and Italian literary journals between 1983 and 2022.
+Some poems are in Italian only.
+All bilingual poems result from continuous rewriting of English and Italian versions: there is no original nor dominant language in this process.

+Section II, entitled Shipwreck-Naufragio includes a long narrative poem Voices of the Northener 1860 (originally published in Journal of Italian Translation, 2014).
+It was also published as an art book with engravings by André Beuchat, Atelier Alma Charta, Parma, 2019.

 About Touching What Remains/Toccare quello che resta (Ghenomena, 2021)

 This new edition of Tangible Remains/Toccare quello che resta (2009) includes a revised selection of the original sequence.
 Most of the poems have been rewritten in both languages.
 The book is entirely reorganized.
 It includes new poems (such as "Window I/Finestra I", "Clepsydra"/"La clessidra").
 Seven poems from the first edition have been excluded from this new collection.
 However, they have been moved to the Appendix, which also includes a new poem entitled "The Rag"/"Lo straccio".

-The 2021 edition includes an updated postface by Domenico Adriano.